cdmoro/literature-clock/README.md

 ### Pause reading

 Use the pause button to keep reading the current quote while the real clock continues.
 A small status shows the quote's minute and a “Back to live clock” button, also available in Zen mode.
 Opening a `time`/`quote-id` link starts paused; resuming clears its fixed selection and immediately shows the current minute.
 Language and content-filter changes keep the paused minute.
 Pausing is local to the current page and is not saved as a preference.

+### More quotes for this minute

+The circular-arrow button pauses reading and selects another quote for the displayed minute and language.
+It visits all eligible quotes before repeating, avoids an immediate repeat across cycles, and respects Work mode.
+It is disabled when there is only one available quote or a fallback.
+“Back to live clock” ends browsing.